divergentmedia/divergentDocumentation/ScopeBox/ScopeBox.md

 ###Channel Plot Palette###
 The new Channel Plot palette gives you flexibility to monitor how your signal will map between the YCbCr and RGB colorspaces.

+###ScopeLink###
+ScopeLink provides a set of plugins for other applications on your system, so that they can feed video directly into ScopeBox.
+This means you can access the world-class scopes of ScopeBox, whether you're working in Adobe Premiere Pro, Final Cut Pro X, or a variety of other applications.

 #Getting Started#

 ##Installing##